 Law firms notifying clients about the Corporate Transparency Act

-An important question for law firms that have assisted clients in forming or registering business entities in the past is whether they are obligated to notify those clients about the Corporate Transparency Act and the beneficial ownership information reporting obligation that goes into effect on January 1, 2024.
+An important question for law firms that have assisted clients in forming or registering business entities in the past is whether they are obligated to notify those clients about the Corporate Transparency Act and the beneficial ownership information reporting obligation.

 In addition, law firms assisting in the formation of new business entities or the registration of foreign business entities on or after January 1, 2024, may wish to determine their obligation to inform those clients of the CTA’s BOI reporting requirement.
-(Newly formed or registered reporting companies must file their initial report within 30 calendar days of receiving notice of their creation or registration.)
+(Reporting companies that are created or registered in 2024 must file their initial report within 90 calendar days of receiving notice of their creation or registration and reporting companies created or registered in 2025 and beyond must file their initial report within 30 calendar days of receiving notice of their creation or registration.)

 Law firms may wish to check their local ethics rules to determine their obligations.
 However, even if they are not obligated, law firms may choose to inform their clients of the CTA’s BOI reporting requirement.